ValfundeFR/car_trunk_system/README.md

 ## FEATURES
 - Functional car trunk
 - Any entities can be carried
+- Real trunk opening with functional cars (cf. Car bodygroups)
+- Sound when opening and closing trunk
 - Anyone can open the trunk as the vehicle is unlocked
 - Cops can open the trunk when the car's owner has a warrant
+- Whitelist and weight for entities
-- Whitelist for entities and blacklist for cars
+- Whitelist for cars
+- Trunk space dedicated to each car
 - In-game configuration menu
+- Moderators menu ( open / clean / dump the trunk )
 - FastDL or [workshop content](https://steamcommunity.com/sharedfiles/filedetails/?id=1447771895)
-- A lot of options are editable
+- Open for developers
-- Multi language support (currently, English and French are available, -50% discount if you translate it in an untranslated language)
+- Online multi language support (currently, English and French are available, -50% discount if you translate it in an untranslated language)
+- Online bodygroups "database" for trunk's bodygroups

 ---